 Services that adhere to the terms of a direct licensing agreement or statutory license for pre-72 recordings, immunity will be provided against state law claims of subsequent transmissions.
 Such immunity will extend to those services for claims arising from past unauthorized transmissions if they also pay the statutory rate for pre-72 sound recordings used during the 3 years prior to the bill’s effective date.
 Freedom from liability provides peace of mind in business certainty.

-The bill enjoys broad support from both music creators and digital service providers.
-Organizations that have joined SoundExchange in expressing support for the new legislation include: American Association of Independent Music (A2IM), the RIAA, Pandora, the musicFIRST Coalition, the Internet Association, the GRAMMYs, SAG AFTRA, American Federation of Musicians, the Content Creators Coalition, the Future of Music Coalition, the Rhythm & Blues Foundation, and the Living Legends Foundation.
-Read the joint statement of support from Pandora, SoundExchange and RIAA here.
+The bill enjoys broad bipartisan and cross-industry support from both music creators and digital service providers.
+Organizations that have joined SoundExchange in expressing support for the new legislation include: American Association of Independent Music (A2IM), the RIAA, Pandora, the musicFIRST Coalition, the Internet Association, the GRAMMYs, SAG-AFTRA, American Federation of Musicians, the Content Creators Coalition, the Future of Music Coalition, the Rhythm & Blues Foundation, and the Living Legends Foundation.
+Read the joint statement of support from Pandora, SoundExchange and RIAA for the House bill here, and the Senate bill here.

 For more information on the legislation, please click here to read SoundExchange’s one pager.